 - Can I also migrate my domain name if my hosting company is a registrar and has a really compelling offer?

 Yes you can, anytime you choose to, just make sure you have not recently renewed your payment since it is only possible to transfer a domain 60 days after its registration or renewal date.
 This 60 day lock is required by the Internet Corporation for Assigned Names and Numbers (ICANN) and no registrar can waive it.
 I haven’t transferred my domain because I find what I pay to WordPress.com cheaper (including Privacy Protection) than my hosts’ annual fee for domain name registry.

 Phew!
 These posts were a handful but I’m quite happy I finally got to share my experiences with you.
 Please keep in mind that I am by no means an expert on the matter.
 I have only been blogging since 2012 and I started out, all on my own, knowing almost nothing.
 It took 5 years of endless hours online, quite a bit of research, many trials and errors –well lots and lots of the last ones, mind you.
 I’m still learning but I hope I’ve given you some useful insight.

 Don’t forget to check part 1 & part 2 of this blogging series to get the full picture.
 You can also download the printable PDFs I’m linking at the beginning of this post (also in part 2) if you find them helpful: the first explains blog components, and the second is a comparative run-down list of the pros & cons of self vs free-hosting.

-If you wish to sing-up with SiteGround you can click on the banner at the beginning of this post, on their logo in part 2 of this blogging series or on their ad that always displays in my widget area.
+If you wish to sing-up with SiteGround you can click on the banner at the beginning of this post, on their logo in part 2 of this blogging series or on the banner that displays seasonal offers in my header, now and then.